Young children are great explorers

 Peek-a-boo seems like an obvious game to adults.
 It’s fun to play, but adults know exactly what will happen.
 There’s no real mystery to the game.
 Nobody’s afraid that the baby might disappear forever just because she’s out of view.

 “Where’s mommy?”
 “Peek-a-boo!” (baby giggles) “Where’s mommy?”
 “Peek-a-boo!” (baby giggles again).
 Sound familiar?
 Every parent and caregiver around the world knows the joy of playing peek-a-boo.
 Hiding your face from a baby, waiting a few precious moments, and then bursting into view with wide eyes, a big smile, and a loud “peek-a-boo!” can be delightful.
 It’s so much fun you probably don’t realize that you are part of an ongoing scientific experiment.
 This giggling baby is the scientist.

 What is your child thinking?

 Now let’s look at peek-a-boo from a young child’s point of view.
-When an adult hides his face, the baby thinks about the situation very differently.
-The adult might really be gone!
+When an adult hides his face, the baby thinks about the situation differently.
+The adult might truly be gone!
 Peek-a-boo helps children learn that something can be hidden from view but still exist in the world.
 If we slow the game down, it may look something like this:

 1. I can’t see Daddy’s face. (making an observation)

 2. Where did he go?
-Is daddy still there? (asking a question)
+Is Daddy still there? (asking a question)